All Products

 dd if=/dev/zero of=/mnt/badfile bs=10M count=1000

-When you run the iostat -xm 1 command on the instance to check the write speeds, the value in the wMB/s column that corresponds to the disk is approximately 30 MB/s.
-Sample command output:
+When you run the iostat -xm 1 command on the ECS instance in the preceding scenarios to check the write speeds, the following command output is returned.
+The value in the wMB/s column is approximately 30 MB/s, which is lower than the expected block storage performance of the ECS instance.

 avg-cpu: %user %nice %system %iowait %steal %idle